+ organizations

 Graham Weinschenk

-Graham Weinschenk serves as the Secretary of the Virginia Young Democrats (VAYD) and as an At-Large Member of the Democratic National Committee Youth Council.
-Prior to serving as the Secretary of VAYD, he was the Chair of the VAYD Teen Caucus.
-For the 2016-2017 academic year, Graham served as the Vice Chair of the Arlington Public Schools Student Advisory Board.
-He is a passionate advocate for medically accurate sex education, having worked on legislation in the Virginia General Assembly for several years.
-Graham is a freshman at the College of William & Mary and is studying Government.
+Graham Weinschenk serves as the Executive Vice President of the Virginia Young Democrats (VAYD) and as an At-Large Member of the Democratic National Committee Youth Council.
+Prior to serving as the Executive VP of VAYD, he has served as the Secretary on the Executive Committee, and the Chair of the VAYD Teen Caucus.
+For the 2016-2017 academic year, Graham served as the Vice-Chair of the Arlington Public Schools Student Advisory Board.
+He is a passionate advocate for medically accurate and inclusive sex education, having worked on statewide sex ed reform legislation in Virginia since 2016.
+Graham is currently a senior at the College of William & Mary pursuing a Bachelors in Government.
+He currently serves as the Core Team Leader for the Virginia Coalition for Sex Ed Reform.

 "You've got to